Engineering

 - Monthly training for teachers on curriculum and technology.

-- USC student assistants available as technical support.
+- USC student assistants are available as technical support.

 - Family STEM Nights to engage families.